10 Free Kwanzaa Worksheets & Coloring Pages

 Kinara

-During Kwanzaa, families and communities come together to light a Kinara.
-A candle holder with seven candles (three red, three green, and one black).
+During Kwanzaa, families gather to light a Kinara, a candle holder with seven candles (three red, three green, and one black).

-Each candle represents one of the principles mentioned above, and they are lit in a specific order during the week.
+Each candle symbolizes one of the principles and is lit in a specific order throughout the week.

 kwanzaa coloring page